JaewonCho1/Adaptive-Design-Group/report.md

 \frac{D_p+C_{\min}-B}{\sqrt{2}}.
 $$

-For the reference configuration, a $100$ mm square central body and a
+For the reference configuration, the central body width is assumed to be
-$241.3$ mm (9.5 in) propeller diameter are assumed.
-A minimum propeller tip clearance will be specified as a fixed design parameter.
+$B=100$ mm and the propeller diameter is $D_p=241.3$ mm.
+A minimum tip-to-tip propeller clearance of $C_{\min}=10$ mm is imposed as a design requirement.
+Therefore, the minimum arm length imposed by propeller clearance is

+$L \geq 107.0$ mm.

+The general decision-variable bound permits $L$ to be as small as 100 mm, so designs between 100 mm and approximately 107 mm are allowed in the search space but are infeasible because they violate the propeller-clearance constraint.

 ### 4.3 Structural Stress